Intilery/intilery.github.io/docs/schema/common.md

 ## Context

-Context is a dictionary of extra information that provides useful context about a datapoint, for example the user’s `ip` address or `locale`.
+Context is a dictionary of extra information that provides useful context on the event, for example the user’s `ip` address or `locale`.
 Context is a complete and explicit specification, so properties outside the spec are ignored.
 You should **only use** Context fields for their intended meaning.

 | **Field**   | **Type** | **Description**                                              |
 | ----------- | -------- | ------------------------------------------------------------ |